nxht/typebox-extended-openapi/README.md

 Similar to `Type.Enum` but
 - Only accepts string.
 - Uses JSONSchema `enum` keyword instead of `anyOf` for OpenAPI compatibility.
-- Validates if the value is in the enum list.
+- Unlike using [Type.Unsafe](https://github.com/sinclairzx81/typebox?tab=readme-ov-file#unsafe-types), this Validates if the value is in the enum list.

 ```ts
 import { TypeX, TypeXGuard } from '@nxht/typebox-extended-openapi';